oVirt/ovirt-site/source/develop/release-management/features/virt/vm-lifecycle-with-kubevirt.md

 ### Limitations & Challenges
 1. At this stage the engine does not do the operations that it used to do after the detination host was chosen and before sending the request to VDSM.
 2. The engine cannot lock the monitoring until VDSM acknowlege that the request arrives.
 So we need to set a timeout so if the VM is still down afterwards, we'll conclude that the run operation failed.
-3. oVirt still schedules the nodes.
+3. oVirt (engine) still schedules the nodes.
-4. oVirt still monitors the nodes as it used before.
+4. oVirt (engine + VDSM) still monitors the nodes as it used before.
 5. Most of the VM related operations are still done directly with VDSM (rather than through Kubervirt).

 ## Milestone 2: Scheduling